DIY Equine (Horse) Insulated Water Buckets

 This post contains affiliate links

 This is our 2nd winter with horses – last winter was pretty mild and there were a few days where I needed to deal with frozen water buckets in the stalls but not entirely frozen solid and not for more than a few days.
 This winter is horrid – absolutely horrid.
 The full 5 gallon buckets are freezing solid as a rock, in the barn, within 4 hours.
 Water troughs outside a definitely totally freezing.
 Trying to keep fresh water available for the horses has been a monumental task.
 All this and sometimes the pipes are even frozen so just trying to fill anything with water is a task.
 It will be really nice when this total freeze is over.
 In the meantime we are headed into some of the worst temps in decades in the next few days – deadly temps.
 The horses will be fine in the barn as long as they have water!
+If you need help creating your insulated water buckets then call your local vet and ask one of the veterinary technician specialists if they can assist.

-So I saw this project on Facebook and knew I had to try something and it totally works.
+I saw this project on Facebook and knew I had to try something and it totally works.
 After 12 hours my horses buckets are still not frozen and it is 4 degrees outside – a little bit warmer than that in the barn but there is no heat in there so it definitely is still far below freezing.
 It is an easy project and less expensive than purchasing insulated buckets.
 You can easily wrap the buckets you are currently using however, in my case I did buy a full set (8) of new buckets.
 My reasoning is these will become the horses’ winter buckets and – the insulation needs to be applied in warmer temps and on dry buckets.
 I couldn’t take my horses current water buckets for hours to work on them, leaving them with no water.
 So now I have a set of summer buckets and a set of winter buckets.
 Perfect!

 NOTE – we were expecting a major storm and I had a very short period of time to get these 8 buckets created to help the horses survive the storm.
 Yes, the photos could be better but we were in emergency mode…